 If you are not familiar with BlackBoard, the University Center for Training and Development offers workshops and technical assistance for faculty.

-Textbooks for the following semester should be ordered as soon as possible, to allow time to correct errors and increase student access to used books.
-Book order forms (.doc, 46.0 kb) should be submitted by email to the University Bookstore at firstname.lastname@example.org with a copy sent to Diane Hinckley at email@example.com.
-Book order also may be submitted to the Bookstore directly (see University Bookstore) but a copy also should be submitted to the Education office for our files.
+Textbooks for the following semester should be ordered as soon as possible to allow time to correct errors and increase student access to used books.
+Submit your book orders by e-mail to the University Bookstore at email@example.com using the Book Order Form with a copy submitted to the Education Office for our files.

 If it is ever necessary to cancel a class meeting, notify a secretary so a note can be posted on the classroom door.